GENI-NSF/geni-tools/acceptance_tests/AM_API/README-accept-AMAPI.txt

 }}}
    This provides an appropriate ProtoGENI v2 request RSpec for the test.

-   Use `--bad-rspec-file` to provide an alternative manifest RSpec or other inappropriate file to verify !CreateSliver fails when passed a bad request RSpec.

  * To run the test with unbound RSpecs add the `--un-bound` flag.

  * It is possible to edit the omni_config to support use of other frameworks.

-   - Use `--rspec-file` and `--bad-rspec-file` to override the default RSpecs.
+   - Use `--rspec-file` to override the default RSpec.
    (Also replace `request.xml`, `request1.xml`, `request2.xml`, and
    `request3.xml` with appropriate files.)